epfl-ada/ada-2020-project-milestone-p3-p3_bjr/README.md

 **Jimmy Wilde**: feature matrix used for the regression

-**Romain Gros**: training the model, reporting result of prediction, visualization of the preferences profiles of users
+**Romain Gros**: training the model, reporting result of prediction, visualization of the "preference profiles" of users

-We have worked conjointly on the report.
+Everything else including the report was real teamwork.

 #### Resources
 CHIANG, Kai-Yang, HSIEH, Cho-Jui, NATARAJAN, Nagarajan, et al. Prediction and clustering in signed networks: a local to global perspective.
 The Journal of Machine Learning Research, 2014, vol. 15, no 1, p.
 1177-1213.